Sarah Sanders Defends Trump For Retweeting Anti-Muslim Videos

 — NBC News (@NBCNews) November 29, 2017

-Hours after Donald Trump retweeted several apparently fake anti-Muslim videos posted online by Jayda Fransen of Britain First, a British far-right group of ill repute, White House reporters tried vehemently to get an official response from the administration.
+Hours after Donald Trump retweeted several anti-Muslim videos posted online by Jayda Fransen of Britain First, a British far-right group of ill repute, White House reporters tried vehemently to get an official response from the administration.
 For his part, the president left the retweets in question up on his Twitter account (where they remain as of this writing), prompting a flurry of support from Fransen and other Britain First members online.
 But what did the White House itself have to say about Trump’s apparent endorsement of the organization’s anti-Muslim beliefs?

 According to Press Secretary Sarah Sanders, who briefly spoke with reporters outside of the White House, the videos themselves don’t matter.
 Specifically, the “nature” of the videos — their being allegedly fake — does not matter.
 Why?
 Because that isn’t what the president was trying to talk about when he retweeted them: